gauntface/web-push-book/src/_content/chapter-05/01-push-events.md

 Just remember - if you see that notification, check your promise chains and `event.waitUntil()`.

-In the next section we're going to look at what we can do in terms of styling notifications / what content we can display.
+In the next section we're going to look at what we can do to style notifications and what content we can display.